 The successful construction of the Panama Canal was one of the world's great engineering feats.
 The negotiations to complete and build this vital connector between two oceans spans decades.
 The cost in human lives, suffering, and capital staggers the imagination.
 It all began in 1847 when the United States entered in a treaty with New Granada (later to be know as Colombia), allowing the U.S. a transit passage over the Isthmus of Panama.
 The treaty guaranteed Panama's neutrality

 Yes, usually serving food is a good idea.
-This is a question that seems to be address only on the best negotiation training workshops.
+This is a question that seems to be addressed only in the best sales training workshops.
 Generally speaking, the more informal and less people present, the more collaborative your meeting will be.
 Eating together is another form of informality.
 One of the big benefits will include information flowing more freely.
 Best to manage their expectations.
 So if you are hosting the meeting, best to let the other party know that you'll be serving